ritza-co/styleguide.ritza.co/docs/ritza's-writing-rules/Style.md

+# Ritza's writing rules

+These are the style conventions we use to produce content that is clear, consistent, and accessible.

 ## Goals and principles

 Our goal is always to **teach**.
 This often means helping our readers understand complicated technology, either conceptually or by example.
 Give your reader the exact information they need and include opportunities for them to learn more.